hal-lab-u-tokyo/hakoniwa-qlearning/README.md

 bash docker/run.bash
 ```

-And, on terminal B,  you exec the following command.
+And, on terminal B and C,  you exec the following command.

 ```
 bash docker/attach.bash